DinisDil/DinisDil.github.io/README.md

 ## Repository Content

 This repository is a collection of resources and projects related to BlackGloveYoru's content, including:
-- **Scripts and Notes**: Behind-the-scenes content and scripts used in videos.
 - **Project Files**: Source files for projects featured in the videos.
 - **Community Contributions**: Contributions from fans and collaborators.